usmaanwahab/level4-project/docs/minutes.md

 - How much proving and maths is required for this?
 (I don't have a strong maths background)
 - Example applications?

 From what I can read analysis in to parallelised for-loops is a well researched area even so far as to be in the LLVM project via a project called Polly do you think its reasonable to move focus more towards task based locality tools.

 ---
-MEETING NOTES
-Symbol pointer tracking

-Memory dependency analysis.

-Try to get a complete map of memory dependencies of an OpenMP program at compile time.
+To get started with the project, I should look into mapping out as many memory dependencies as possible.

+Then I can move onto analysing these dependencies and memory layout to place relevant computations and data closer together.

+I should look into symbol pointer tracking.
+Any analysis is better than none.
-Find dependencies between for loop chunks and task
+Find dependencies between `parallel for` chunks and (dependent?) tasks.

-AST Level or IR level
+I need to do some analysis on the AST level and also the IR level.

-OpenMP scheduling mechanism, maybe start with loo
+Gain a better understanding of OpenMP scheduling mechanisms, start with loops.

+The aim of the project would shift towards saving energy and cycles from DRAM access.
+Not necessarily meant to get large performance gains.

-memory aware topology aware scheduling
+OpenMP provides details into memory aware topology aware scheduling.

-Significant gain energy to avoid memory transfers
-Not looking for much performance gains.

-Static analysis is first step.

-memory carry dependencies

-The case where this chunk depends on some memory used by another chunk

-Group them together into something meaningful

-OpenMP runtime supports finding the topology

-Last level cache

-Any analysis is better than none

-GOAL 1 - map out as much memory dependencies as possible.

-GOAL 2 - analyse memory layout and dependencies to move relevant stuff as close as possible

-Control Flow Graph in LLVM?
+Look into Control Flow Graph, Memory Analysis Graph.

-Use school servers instead

-Control flow graph
-Memory analysis graph

-Getting tons of papers and textbooks and references
+Polybench C programs

-Don't need strong maths and will find examples
+Don't need any crazy maths.

+Will gain access to school computers for experimenting.

+Only Last Level Cache is shared between cores.